 Date and Venues

-The event will now be held on Saturday 25th September 2021.
+This event will be held on Saturday 25th September 2021.

-Welcome to the Midlands Organ Day 2020, based at St. Matthew’s, Northampton.
+Welcome to the Midlands Organ Day 2021, based at St. Matthew’s, Northampton.
 We invite you to a unique day focused on a skill central to our role as organists – playing for the liturgy.
-The day will be structured around insightful masterclasses facilitated by Simon Johnson, Organist and Assistant Director of Music, St. Paul’s Cathedral; Richard Pinel, Fellow and Director of Music at Jesus College, Cambridge, and Andrew Reid, Managing Director of Harrison & Harrison.
-Callum Alger, Organ Scholar at Westminster Cathedral and winner of the inaugural IAO/RCO Organ Playing Competition will also demonstrate the organ.
+The day will be structured around insightful masterclasses facilitated by outstanding international organists all with a connection to Northampton: Richard Pinel, Fellow and Director of Music at Jesus College, Cambridge, Jonathan Kingston, Director of Music at St. Mary and St. Giles, Stony Stratford, and Callum Alger, Director of Music at St. Peter's Collegiate Church, Wolverhampton will also demonstrate the organ.